alicehillier/rainforest-cafe/README.md

 2. Issue: On a physical iOS mobile and tablet, the user could swipe left and right to see white space.

-    Solution: I applied overflow: hidden on all screen sizes, which resolved the issue.
+    Solution: I removed the animation for the hero image on the homepage and the whitespace was no longer visible.

 3. Issue: On small screen sizes (approximately 300-400px), not all the social media links were showing.